GooFit/GooFit/README.md

 ## Requirements

 * A recent version of CMake is required.
 The minimum is 3.4, but tested primarily with 3.6 and newer.
-CMake is incredibly easy to install (see below).
+CMake is incredibly easy to install (see [the system install page](./docs/SYSTEM_INSTALL.md)).
 The minimum required version may change to 3.8 at some point, since that is the first version to support CUDA directly as a first class language.
   * With CMake, Thrust is downloaded automatically for OpenMP if not found
   * GoogleTest and all other small packages are downloaded automatically
 * A ROOT 6 build highly recommended -- GooFit will use the included Minuit2 submodule if ROOT is not found, and the Minuit1 based fitter will not be available.